 -From The Monastery

 Conquest of the Sphere is a Science Fiction setting that wears the guise of a Fantasy setting.
 There is no magic.
 There are no gods.
 There is no fate, nor any destined messiah.
-Of course, this does not stop those living in the world from inventing such things or from believing they are real.
-Though my scientific understanding is at a layman’s level at best, I will endeavor to keep the setting based in reality as much as possible.
-And a guiding principle I’ve had throughout much of the time I’ve been putting this setting together is Clarke’s Third Law: “Any sufficiently advanced technology is indistinguishable from magic.”
-But to the people living in the world, it should appear much the way the world appeared to Bronze Age or Iron Age folks.
+Of course, this does not stop characters living in the world from inventing and believing they are real.
+Though I have a layman’s understanding of science, at best, I will endeavor to keep the setting based in reality as much as possible.
+A guiding principle I’ve had throughout putting this setting together is [Arthur C.] Clarke’s Third Law: “Any sufficiently advanced technology is indistinguishable from magic.”
+To the people living in the world, it should appear much the way the world appeared to Iron Age or maybe even Renaissance era people of our own world.
 It’s a big, mysterious place, filled with terrors and wonders beyond reckoning.

-What follows are some basic tenets of the setting.
-The world is very, very old.
+A few general things to know about the setting: The world is very, very old.
 The Sun is fixed in the sky.
-Night and day happen, but not due to the world’s rotation.
-Species that exist are the result of natural evolution (there may be some exceptions, but none are supernatural).
-For all intents and purposes, the world is flat with a surface area similar to that of the Earth, but surrounded by mountain walls that stretch up past the atmosphere.
-Elements and physics remain the same.
+Night and day happen when the sun dims to darkness, then brightens into dawn.
+Species that exist are the result of natural evolution, or selective breeding done by sentient people within the setting.
+For all intents and purposes, the world is flat with a surface land area similar to that of the Earth, surrounded by vast ocean , itself surrounded by a mountain-wall that reaches past the atmosphere.
+Elements, chemistry, and physics remain the same.
 And when they appear not to, it is a matter of Clarke’s Third Law.
-But, like faster than light travel or anti-gravity in other science fiction, it should remain consistent.
+Like faster than light travel or anti-gravity in other science fiction, it should remain consistent.

 Like so many writers before me, a contributing factor to my work is the feeling that “I can do that better.”
 A lot about Conquest of the Sphere comes from me looking at Fantasy settings and being bothered by one aspect or another.
 Most traditional fantasy settings, Tolkien and his descendant Dungeons & Dragons for example, feature multiple, fully developed sentient species with somewhat advanced civilizations, living next to each other.
 Can you imagine Earth in the Middle Ages having a dozen other sentient species, all vying for resources?
 No way.
 Like on Earth, the chances are all competitive species would have been driven to extinction long before reaching such levels of development.
 I could maybe give you one other species holding on.
 Say Humans migrated to North America and Neanderthals somehow survived in Northern Europe.
 OK.
 Maybe.
 But it’s a stretch.
 So, with Conquest of the Sphere, I wanted to come up with a reason for multiple advanced species to share a world, but one that didn’t involve magic or divinity.
 I won’t go into the details of what that reason is, now.
 But it’s there.